 What impact will the emerging new cultural heritage sites have on global tourism?

 In May of this year, I was intrigued to read about the development of the site and area around al-Ula.
 An archaeological treasure located in Saudi Arabia, al-Ula was once home to the Nabateans who also inhabited the famous city of Petra, a UNESCO World Heritage Site in Jordan.
 The sites are famous for their buildings carved in stone; the architecture representing a rich combination of Roman, Islamic and Byzantine influences.

-[Note on the author: Nick Durrant is a paraplanner and Chartered Financial Planner.
-Nick is currently a student on the City, University of London Writing for Business short course, which started in January 2018.
-This blog was created as part of a homework/in-class exercise on that course.]
+[Note on the author: Carla Haddad is a senior translator, editor and examiner with the Chartered Institute of Linguists.
+Carla is currently a student on the City, University of London Writing for Business short course which started in May 2018.
+She wrote this blog as part of a homework/in-class exercise on that course.]